Auditable Events

 0x7000000000050002 |

-Config file created | Configuration file was created. |
+Config file created | A PKI configuration file was created on the device. | - |

 0x7000000000050003 |